Public space: Privatization

 A privately owned public space, also known as a privately owned public open space (POPOS), is a public space that is open to the public, but owned by a private entity, typically a commercial property developer.
 Conversion of publicly owned public spaces to privately owned public spaces is referred to as the privatization of public space, and is a common result of urban redevelopment.

 Beginning roughly in the 1960s, the privatization of public space (especially in urban centers) has faced criticism from citizen groups such as the Open Spaces Society.
 Private-public partnerships have taken significant control of public parks and playgrounds through conservancy groups set up to manage what is considered unmanageable by public agencies.
 Corporate sponsorship of public leisure areas is ubiquitous, giving open space to the public in exchange for higher air rights.
 This facilitates the construction of taller buildings with private parks.

 In one of the newer U.S. incarnations of the private-public partnership, the business improvement district (BID), private organizations are allowed to tax local businesses and retail establishments so that they might provide special private services such as policing and increased surveillance, trash removal, or street renovation, all of which once fell under the control of public funds.

+Debates over the commercialization of space can also extend to collectively used residential areas.
+In 2025, Kong Junyou, a student at Shanghai University, shut down more than 100 advertising screens in residential elevators, prompting discussion over whether property managers and advertising companies should commercialize shared spaces without residents' consent.

 Semi-public spaces

-A broader meaning of public space or place includes also places where everybody can come if they pay, like a café, train, or movie theater.
+A broader meaning of public space or place also includes places where everybody can come if they pay, like a café, train, or movie theater.
 A shop is an example of what is intermediate between the two meanings: everybody can enter and look around without obligation to buy, but activities unrelated to the purpose of the shop are at the discretion of the proprietor.

 The halls and streets (including skyways) in a shopping center may be declared a public place and may be open when the shops are closed.
 Similarly for halls, railway platforms and waiting rooms of public transport; sometimes a travelling ticket is required.
 A public library is a public place.
 A rest stop or truck stop is a public space.

 For these "semi-public" spaces stricter rules may apply than outside, e.g. regarding dress code, trading, begging, advertising, photography, propaganda, riding rollerskates, skateboards, a Segway, etc.